Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/tce.md

 _**Prerequisite:** Level 6+, **Item:** A suit of Armour (requires attunement)_

-While wearing this armour, a creature has :dmg-res: Resistance to one of the following damage types, which you choose when you infuse the item: Acid, Cold, Fire, Force, Lightning, Necrotic, Poison, Psychic, Radiant, or Thunder.
+While wearing this armour, a creature has **:dmg-res: Resistance**{ .em } to one of the following damage types, which you choose when you infuse the item: Acid, Cold, Fire, Force, Lightning, Necrotic, Poison, Psychic, Radiant, or Thunder.

 ---